li-xin-yi/program-analysis-for-sercurity-review/slides/main.md

 ---
-title: The Applications of Static/Dynamic Analysis and Symbolic Execution Technologies in Cybersecurity
+title: The Applications of Some Programm Analysis Technologies in Security
 subtitle: Introduction \& Case Study
 author: Xinyi Li
 date: \today{}